IEP Modifications in Maryland: Accommodations vs. Modifications

 What is the difference between accommodations and modifications in a Maryland IEP?

 In Maryland, modifications are changes to the curriculum, instruction, or assessments that alter the content, expectations, or performance standards for a student with a disability.
 Unlike accommodations, which maintain the same learning standards while providing access supports, modifications change what the student is expected to learn or demonstrate.
-Under COMAR 13A.05.01.09A(4), the IEP must include a statement of program modifications and supports for school personnel.
-When modifications are used, the IEP must also explain the extent to which the child will not participate with nondisabled children in the regular class (COMAR 13A.05.01.09A(5)).
-The IEP team must document the justification for modifications based on the child's individualized needs.
-For state assessments, students who receive extensive curriculum modifications may be determined by the IEP team to require the MISA alternate assessment, with written explanation of why the child cannot participate in the regular MCAP even with accommodations (COMAR 13A.05.01.09A(6)).
-Maryland requires LEAs to consider the least restrictive environment before implementing modifications that would remove a student from the general curriculum (COMAR 13A.05.01.10).
-Modifications that affect a student's diploma pathway must be disclosed to parents.
-Students with disabilities in Maryland are eligible for FAPE through age 21 or until graduation with a standard diploma (Md.
+Under COMAR 13A.05.01.09(A)(4), the IEP must include a statement of program modifications and supports for school personnel.
+When modifications are used, the IEP must also explain the extent to which the child will not participate with nondisabled children in the regular class and in nonacademic and extracurricular activities (COMAR 13A.05.01.09(A)(5)).
+The IEP team must document the justification for modifications based on the child's individualized needs and present levels of performance.
+For state assessments, students who receive extensive curriculum modifications and have the most significant cognitive disabilities may be determined by the IEP team to require the Alt-MCAP alternate assessment, with a written explanation of why the child cannot participate in the regular MCAP even with accommodations (COMAR 13A.05.01.09(A)(6)).
+Maryland no longer issues the Maryland High School Certificate of Completion as a separate diploma pathway; as of 2023, Maryland requires all students to earn the Maryland High School Diploma.
+Students with disabilities are eligible for FAPE through age 21 or until graduation with a Maryland High School Diploma (Md.
 Code Ann., Ed. § 8-403).
+The IEP team must consider the least restrictive environment (LRE) before implementing modifications that would remove a student from the general education curriculum or setting (COMAR 13A.05.01.10(A)).
+Maryland's LRE requirements under COMAR 13A.05.01.10 mandate that students with disabilities be educated with nondisabled peers to the maximum extent appropriate, and that removal from the general education environment occurs only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.

 What Maryland Requires

-Students with the most significant cognitive disabilities may take the MISA alternate assessment if the IEP team determines they cannot participate in the MCAP (COMAR 13A.05.01.09A(6)).
+Students with the most significant cognitive disabilities may take the Alt-MCAP alternate assessment if the IEP team determines they cannot participate in the MCAP even with accommodations (COMAR 13A.05.01.09(A)(6)).

-The IEP team must consider the least restrictive environment before recommending modifications that would remove a student from the general education curriculum (COMAR 13A.05.01.10).
+The IEP team must consider the least restrictive environment before recommending modifications that would remove a student from the general education curriculum — removal only when supplementary aids and services cannot achieve satisfactory education in regular classes (COMAR 13A.05.01.10(A)).

-For students approaching graduation, the IEP team must address diploma pathways and how modifications may affect diploma attainment (Md.
+For students approaching graduation, the IEP team must address diploma pathways and how modifications may affect attainment of the Maryland High School Diploma (Md.
 Code Ann., Ed. § 8-403).

 Key Timelines

-The IEP team must consider annually whether modifications remain appropriate and whether the student can return to the general curriculum with accommodations only.
+The IEP team must consider annually whether modifications remain appropriate and whether the student can return to the general curriculum with accommodations only (COMAR 13A.05.01.08(B)(1)).